+- 1. Transformers needs two things for a word:

+- its meaning

-- 1. Transformers needs two things for a word: its meaning and its position in sequence. - 2.
-The Transformers has two Embedding layers. - Input sequence is fed to the first embedding layer (Input Embedding). - Target sequence is fed to the second embedding layer after shifting the targets right by one position and inserting a Start token in the first position.
+- its position in sequence

+- 2. Transformers have two Embedding layers. - Input sequence is fed to the first embedding layer (Input Embedding). - Target sequence is fed to the second embedding layer after shifting the targets right by one position and inserting a START token in the first position.